squireaj/PRankings/README.md

 ## " @ "

-  - Gives you access to the parent scope properties (string).
-If you make a change inside the directive that change will not be reflected outside of the directive’s scope.
+  - Will parse whatever it is passed as a string.
+If you want access to a local scope property you will need to wrap it in curly braces.

  ##### Local Scope Property Hookup
 ![ScopeView Screenshot](https://raw.github.com/squireaj/PRankings/master/readmeImg/ScopeView.gif)